michaelyinopen/control-flow-practise/README.md

 ## Error handling
 How to handle error at each step

+- Service Error (Proxy throws exception)
+- Response header errors
+- Conformance NO, with ConformanceMessage of Level Error

 ## From http request's perspective
 What is a successful response mean\
 What is the response in case of error